-The end of our journey is in sight, so it will soon be time to sell our beloved Landy.
-Our 1996 Land Rover Defender 110, station wagon model (5 doors), with a 300 TDi engine, has carried us around Africa for around 50,000 kilometres now.
+Our expedition has come to an end so it is time to sell our beloved ‘Landy’.
+Our 1996 Land Rover Defender 110, station wagon model (5 doors) with a 300 TDi engine, carried us around Africa for about 58,000 kilometres.
 It has a cleverly designed interior that is suitable for two people, is equipped to deal with the roughest terrain imaginable and is altogether a very suitable vehicle for even the most serious overland expedition.
 We will sell the car with all of the expensive sponsored upgrades, expedition equipment, rooftent and a whole lot of advice on maintenance, overlanding and caring for our ‘Landy’.
 This Land Rover is ready for its next adventure – one life, live it!
+Lees meer »

 19 November 2012